MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   The IFX taxonomy is used to categorise information (MISP events and attributes) to aid in the intelligence vetting process

 incident-disposition:
 :   How an incident is classified in its process to be resolved.
-The taxonomy is inspired from NASA Incident Response and Management Handbook. https://www.nasa.gov/pdf/589502main_ITS-HBK-2810.09-02%20%5bNASA%20I nformation%20Security%20Incident%20Management%5d.pdf#page=9
+The taxonomy is inspired from NASA Incident Response and Management Handbook. https://www.nasa.gov/pdf/589502main_ITS-HBK-2810.09-02%20%5bNASA%20Information%20Security%20Incident%20Management%5d.pdf#page=9

 infoleak:
 :   A taxonomy describing information leaks and especially information classified as being potentially leaked.
 The taxonomy is based on the work by CIRCL on the AIL framework.
-The taxonomy aim is to be used at l arge to improve classification of leaked information.
+The taxonomy aim is to be used at large to improve classification of leaked information.

 information-origin:
 :   Taxonomy for tagging information by its origin: human-generated or AI-generated.